Dear readers of ADxS.org, please forgive the disruption.

 1.2.2.
 Glucocorticoid receptor (GR)

 The glucocorticoid receptor (GR, NR3C1) plays a central role in the stress response.
-When stress activates the HPA axis, cortisol and other glucocorticoids are released from the adrenal gland and bind to the GR.20 In addition, the GR is also involved in brain development and neuroplasticity.12 Rats exposed to a new environment for 3 minutes each in the first 21 days showed increased sensitivity of the GR, which enhanced the inhibitory effect of glucocorticoids on neuronal excitability and plasticity of the CA1 field.21
+When stress activates the HPA axis, cortisol and other glucocorticoids are released from the adrenal gland, which bind to the GR.20 The GR is also involved in brain development and neuroplasticity.12 Rats exposed to a novel environment for 3 minutes in the first 21 days showed an increased sensitivity of the GR, which enhanced the inhibitory effect of glucocorticoids on neuronal excitability and plasticity of the CA1 field.21

-This goes hand in hand with the fact that early childhood stress affects the expression of GR and MR.
+This goes hand in hand with the fact that early childhood stress influences the expression of GR and MR.

 1.2.2.1.
 Appearance of the GR